idupanloup-dev/GWASTutorial/00_Introduction/README.md

-## Mendelian traits and Complex Triats
+## Mendelian traits and Complex Traits